chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 ### Changing the terms of the climactic revelation

-With Simba's guilt set up, we will also need to tweak the climactic dialogue—though I'd say it still falls under the same change, these are just the consequential effects of the one change.
+With Simba's guilt set up, we will also need to tweak the climactic dialogue—though I'd say it still falls under the same change, since these are just the consequential effects of the one change.
 But the climax is where the one small change will really shine.

 Curiously, I think it may be best to keep the original dialogue where Scar lets the cat out of the bag about how he murdered Mufasa.
 This is because Simba needs to somehow get closure and confirmation about Scar's involvement in Mufasa's death.
-But I was never satisfied with how quickly Scar is defeated by Simba (on the moral front) with a slip of his tongue.
+But I was never satisfied with how quickly Scar is defeated by Simba (on the moral front) by a slip of Scar's tongue.
 We'll keep his confession for Simba's closure's sake, but we can still change what happens right after:

 ```screenplay
 SEQ.
 19 (THE FIGHT)